Setting Up Postal as an SMTP Server

 Author's Note

-Now that you know why I chose Postal as my SMTP server, I’d like to highlight some important points.
+Now that you know why I chose Postal as my SMTP server, I want to highlight a few key points that can make or break your setup – especially when it comes to deliverability.

 Most providers block port 25 by default to combat spam, and while many will unblock it upon request, Hetzner is by far the most stringent in this regard.
 Their strict policies ensure that their IPs remain clean and trusted, making them an excellent choice for an SMTP server.